Ivy Tech Medical Assisting Program

 The Medical Assisting program at Ivy Tech offers exciting, hands-on learning where student simulations are as “real-life” as possible.
 Students in the program get to learn from faculty who are credentialed and have real experience in the field.
-In additions students have the opportunity to participate in an externship in the community.
+In addition, students have the opportunity to participate in an externship in the community.

 Classes will focus on patient care, venipuncture, electrocardiogram, vital signs, injections, medical coding, electronic charting and medical records.
 Students will learn in a variety of settings, including a computer lab, phlebotomy lab, laboratory skills lab, and clinical skills lab with two fully functioning patient exam rooms.
-This training prepares students to sit for the Certified Medication Assistant certification exam through the American Association of Medical Assistants, which is becoming a credential requirement for most employers.
+This training prepares students to sit for the Certified Medical Assistant certification exam through the American Association of Medical Assistants, which is becoming a credential requirement for most employers.

 The Medical Assisting program is a selective program (varies by campus).
 When you apply to the college, you will be accepted into the undeclared program while you complete the prerequisite requirements.
 The Medical Assisting program accepts a limited number of students each year and there is a separate application process.
 Contact your campus of interest below for more details.